The “Pilot” As-Built Survey – The Critical Step in a Multi-Site As-Built Survey Program

 - Other Training documents and/or videos

 - Update Program Fulfillment Plan.
-This was discussed in my last blog, and includes things like a program timeline, scheduling procedures, etc..
+This was discussed in a prior blog post, and includes things like a program timeline, scheduling procedures, etc..

-Once the pilot is complete you should be ready to get started on the full program rollout, surveying as many as 50 or more locations each week for the remainder of the program.
-Next week’s blog will focus on some tips for running a live, high-volume, Multi Site As-Built survey program.
+Once the pilot is complete you and your team along with your As-Built Survey partner are ready to get started on the full program rollout, surveying as many as 50 or more locations each week for the remainder of the program.
+At PPM, we handle the scheduling, so your team can focus on what you do best.
+To learn more about the entire As-Built Survey process for Multi-Site programs, visit us here.